 While there are many groups fighting to bring awareness to health issues, we’re fortunate that large health systems, like Scottish Rite for Children, UT Southwestern Frisco, and Children’s Health are here in Frisco to help those in need by proving pediatric clinics and services and cutting-edge research and education to physicians.

 There are endless ways to support groups focused on social services, for men, women, and families.
-Donating to these groups means you’re contributing to families and individuals walking through difficult circumstances: Frisco Family Services, Grace Bridge, The Family Place, Hope’s Door New Beginning Center, Emily’s Place, Denton County Friends of the Family, Keeping Families Connected, and Orchid Giving Circle.
+Donating to these groups means you’re contributing to families and individuals walking through difficult circumstances: Frisco Family Services, Grace Bridge, The Family Place, Hope’s Door New Beginning Center, Emily’s Place, Denton County Friends of the Family, Keeping Families Connected, Autocare Haven, Belle and Sparrows, and Orchid Giving Circle.

 Hunger, homelessness, and addiction have support in our community, as well.
 Groups like: Jake’s Heart, Jim Riley Outreach, Tango Tab, Metro Relief, Meals On Wheels, The Samaritan Inn, Our Helping Hearts, Grace To Change, Habitat for Humanity, and Cornerstone Assistance Network.

 The Frisco Education Foundation provides scholarship opportunities for Frisco students.
-We also have organizations that educate and inspire, like Sci-Tech Discovery Center, Leadership Prep School, the Dale Clark Scholarship, and our friends who love reading as much as we do, Friends of the Frisco Public Library.
+We also have organizations that educate and inspire, like Sci-Tech Discovery Center, Leadership Prep School, the Dale Clark Scholarship, EMBRACE Action, Escalate Education, and our friends who love reading as much as we do, Friends of the Frisco Public Library.

 Art & Culture

 Promoting and cultivating arts and culture creates the personality of Frisco.
-Frisco Association for the Arts and Visual Arts Guild of Frisco advocate for art of all kinds, and artists.
+Frisco Arts Foundation and Visual Arts Guild of Frisco advocate for art of all kinds, and artists.
 Young performers who love the stage can flourish within the North Texas Performing Arts.

 Melody of Hope pulls a lot of these efforts together supporting many nonprofit events via benefit concerts!